Dulce De Leche Donuts

 - Butter – This adds richness to the dough.
 But, do not add more butter as they will become very dark when frying.

-Tip - Check for the consistency of dough when making yeast dough not the amount of flour.
-The dough needs to be soft and elastic not sticky. - Sugar - White sugar works excellently in this recipe.
+Pro tip – Check for the consistency of the dough when making yeast dough, not the amount of flour.
+The dough needs to be soft and elastic, not sticky. - Sugar – White sugar works excellently in this recipe.
 And yet, you can also try brown or any other sugar.

 - Nutmeg – There is nutmeg in the pumpkin spice.
 And yet, I love that extra dash of nutmeg as it brings out that flavor of fall beautifully in these donuts.
 Feel free to reduce or omit.

-- Dulce De Leche - This is thick caramelized milk that can be found in cans or jars in most supermarkets these days.
+- Dulce de leche – This is thick, caramelized milk that can be found in cans or jars at most supermarkets these days.
 And, you can also make it at home using my homemade dulce de leche recipe.

 - Dry ingredients – In a bowl, combine flour, nutmeg, and salt.

-Pro tip - You can also leave the dough in the fridge to slowly rise for up to 24 hours.
-Thaw on the counter for an hour to thaw.
+Pro tip – You can also leave the dough in the fridge to slowly rise for up to 24 hours.
+Thaw on the counter for an hour.

 - Cut – Transfer to a well-dusted work surface.